 Your data is protected, and you control it.

 When we discuss searchable encryption, we assume that data is stored encrypted in a database.

 There’s some application backend that interacts with a database, reads, and writes data.
 There’s some client application (web or mobile app or another server) that uses the data.

 The goal of searchable encryption is to allow the client application to find requested data without decrypting it neither on the database side nor on the application backend side.

 Naive/obvious/basic methods for searching over encrypted data #

 The most basic approach to searching through encrypted data is to download the data to the client’s computer, decrypt it locally, and then search for the desired results in the plaintext data.
 For many reasons, this approach is neither practical nor scalable due to the possible significant data size.

-Plus the key management problems – how to handle key distribution properly when the client needs the decryption key and can consequently leak it and the access credentials to encrypted storage.
+Plus the key management problems: how to handle key distribution properly when the client needs the decryption key and can consequently leak it and the access credentials to an encrypted storage.